SamparkBhol/Chatbot_calc_simple/README.md

-# Chatbot_calc_simple
-📟 Calculator Chatbot
+# 📟 Calculator Chatbot
-A simple chatbot that performs calculations.
-Built using Flask for the backend and HTML, CSS, and JavaScript for the frontend.
+This is just a simple chatbot that performs calculations. i built it using Flask for the backend and HTML, CSS, and JavaScript for the frontend.

 # 🛠️ Features
 Perform Basic Calculations: Type in your arithmetic expressions and get instant results.